yashivtech/yashivtech/README.md

 We test and compare customer support, helpdesk, and omnichannel software so businesses don't have to guess.

 Every review is based on hands-on testing — real trial accounts, real screenshots, verified pricing.
-No pay-to-rank lists, no recycled marketing copy.

 🔗 **Website:** [getomnichannel.com](https://getomnichannel.com)